dyreschlock/pocket-extras/README.md

 Current extras and edits are as follows

-## Capcom CPS2
+## Capcom CPS2 and Capcom CPS1.5

-The CPS2 core is currently in beta from <b>Jotego</b>.
+The CPS cores are developed by <b>Jotego</b> and team.
 Please support Jotego on <b><a href="https://www.patreon.com/jotego">Patreon</a></b> as he has done absolutely amazing work in the FPGA scene for the Mister and the Pocket.

-Included in `pocket-extras` are several games that work on the beta release including:
+Included in `pocket-extras` are several games that work on the release including:
-- Darkstalkers 1
-- Phoenix Edition of supported games
-- Punisher cps1.5 conversion
-- Street Fighter II Championship Edition cps1 conversion
-- Final Fight 30th Anniversary CPS2 version
+- CPS1 and CPS1.5 Conversions to CPS2, including The Punisher, Street Fighter II Championship Edition, and Final Fight 30th Anniversary Edition
+- CPS1 Conversions to CPS1.5, including Mega Man Power Battle and Street Fighter Zero
-- some Arcade_Offset hacks
+- Arcade_Offset hacks for CPS2

-In particular, from Arcade_Offset, the color blind hacks for Super Puzzle Fighter are included.
+In particular, from <a href="https://github.com/atrac17/Arcade_Offset">Arcade_Offset</a>, the color blind hacks for Super Puzzle Fighter are included.
 However, I changed the MRA files slightly.
 Originally, those MRA files created roms with identical names to the main rom.
 I changed the MRA files so they create a separate rom.

 For example: For `Super Puzzle Fighter II X' Prime (Euro 2100823)`, the rom is named `spf2xe.rom`.
 Previously, for `Super Puzzle Fighter II X' Prime (Euro 2100823) [CB V.1]` it would use the same name.
 I changed it so it now makes this rom: `spf2xec1.rom`.
 The JSON files in the repo will look for this rom.

-For every JSON files I have in the repo, I've also included the MRA file.
+For almost every JSON file I have in the repo, I've also included the MRA file.
 And, each JSON has the corresponding Presets.

 ## Donkey Kong and Radar Scope